Table of Contents

 Thus, the faithfulness of God is the Christian’s source of security against sin.
 There is no security in relying on self for victory, but if the Christian wills to be pure and depends on God for strength, God will give him the desired victory.

 The Christian should remember that God will not protect him if he places himself into the path of temptation (Matthew 7:13, 14, 24, 25; 1 Corinthians 9:25, 27).
 And finally, he should find a replacement to his old life of sin.
-A healthy outlet like exercise, physical work, or sports can prove to build and edify the soul.
+Healthy outlets like exercise, physical work, or non-competitive sports can prove to build and edify the soul.

 In His service,